 What is the Mallorca 312 entry fee?

-The price for the Mallorca 312 entry 2020 is between 80 and 90 euros (you can pay more for a VIP Mallorca 312 cycling package).
+The price for the Mallorca 312 entry 2020 was between 80 and 90 euros (you can pay more for a VIP Mallorca 312 cycling package).
 In 2019 the Mallorca 312 price was 75 euros (with the first entrants receiving a discounted price).

 On top of that, you’ll need to pay for temporary event insurance (12 euros) unless you’re a member of the RFEC (Spanish Cycling Federation).